Strathcona Nordic Ski Club (SNSC) has a program for everyone – including people with disabilities!

 How to get started

 SNSC owns 2 sit skis.
 Registered SNSC members can become approved sit ski users and take the sit skis out either on their own or with friends or family.
-Program fee $10.
+See Membership for membership fees info and Programs for program fee info.

 It may be possible for your child with a disability to take part in the SNSC Rabbit program with the help of a volunteer from VISAS.